How It Works

 Launch Window Disparity (Primary)

 Calculated only from reviews published within 60 days of each game's release.
-This is the main metric displayed on profile pages and used for leaderboard rankings.
+This is the main metric shown on profile pages and used for leaderboard rankings.

 Overall Disparity (Secondary)

 Calculated from all reviews, including late reviews.
-Used as a fallback when a journalist has no qualifying launch window reviews.
-When shown, it's marked with an asterisk (*).
+Used as a fallback when a journalist or outlet has no qualifying launch window reviews.

 Quality Thresholds